Epistemic Phase Transitions in Mathematical Proofs: Cognitive Model

 When modular structure is present, the certainty of any claim within a cluster is reasonably isolated from the failure of nodes outside that cluster.
+In the case of our example, disbelief in all of the non-$r$ nodes would not necessarily be a hinderance to forming a belief about the truth of the $r$-node module; even if disbelief in $s$, for example, led one to doubt $r$, this would not necessarily propagate further inward to $r^\prime$, $r^{\prime\prime}$, and so on, for the same reason that disbelief in $C$ is insufficient to prevent belief revision in favor of the theorem.

-This means that a reasoner can come to believe sub-parts of the overall network without needing to resolve the entire system at once.
-Such a mechanism is has been hypothesised to exist in the case of mathematical proofs~\cite{avigad2018modularity}.
+Effects of this sort means that a reasoner can come to believe sub-parts of the overall network without needing to resolve the entire system at once.
+Such a mechanism has been hypothesised to exist in the case of mathematical proofs~\cite{avigad2018modularity}.

 Modules can be identified by standard clustering algorithms such as Girvan-Newman~\cite{newman2004finding}.
-The subsequent robustness can be tested by comparing the relative difficulty of forming a belief within a module compared to that of forming a belief in an arbitary collection of nodes (see Materials and Methods).
+The subsequent robustness can be tested by comparing the relative difficulty of forming a belief within a module compared to that of forming a belief in an arbitary collection of nodes.
+This is operationalized as $\Delta\mathcal{L}_1$, the relative log-likelihood per node of the two cases, computed using Eq.~\ref{ising}; see Appendix for further details.

 A third prediction of the model concerns the balance of deductive and abductive reasoning.
 Informally, one would imagine that increasing confidence in either process would aid the overall confidence in the proof: at a given level of deductive confidence (say), I can only become more certain by increasing confidence in my abductive intuitions.